 Like many countries, Canada has an aging population.
 While we have a duty to ensure our aging parents and grandparents have a dignified, healthy, and financially secure retirement, there is a parallel duty to ensure their children and grandchildren can thrive.
-But how have governments adapted their budgets to fulfil both responsibilities?
+But how have governments adapted their budgets to fulfill both responsibilities?

 Research reveals a troubling trend: Canadian governments have not committed to intergenerational justice in their budget decisions over the past four decades.
 Older generations have been prioritized, as younger Canadians fell further and further behind.